Caruso School of Law COVID-19 Updates

-The amount will remain $29,640 flat-rate for JD tuition for the fall 2021 semester.
+The amount will remain $29,640 flat-rate for JD tuition for the spring 2021 semester.
 The Office of Financial Assistance will provide students with the financial aid resources needed to meet the in educational cost of attending law school.

 Do I have to do anything special to use Pepperdine's Zoom?

 - Yes.
 If you are a current Pepperdine University student, faculty, staff member, you are eligible for a Pepperdine Zoom account.
 You must sign up through pepperdine.zoom.us and use the SSO (single sign-on) option.
 If you are prompted for a "domain" enter Pepperdine.